luisrowley/domain-finder/README.md

 # domain-finder

 This is a very simple Python script that you can use to search for available domain names from the Terminal.
-It performs a series of DNS lookups based on the words you provide and then returns a list of the available domain names that can be registered.
+It performs a series of DNS lookups based on the words you provide and then returns a list of the available domain names that can be registered on your favourite domain name registrar.

 It can perform one of these types of lookup: